dcodeIO/ClosureCompiler.js/README.md

 Installation
 ------------

-Install: `npm -g install closurecompiler` (~50mb, so installing globally is recommended)
+Install: `npm -g install closurecompiler`

+Installing globally is recommended if no global JRE is available and the bundled JRE needs to be downloaded, which is about 45mb large.

 ClosureCompiler API
 -------------------